dstreev/hdp3_upgrade_utils/README.md

 We'll use a combination of Hive SQL and an interactive HDFS client [Hadoop-Cli](https://github.com/dstreev/hadoop-cli) to combine information from an extract of the Metastore DB and the contents of HDFS.

+## Assumptions

+1. This process is run from a HDP Edge node that has the HDFS Client, HDFS Configs and Hive(Beeline) Client installed.
+2. The Hadoop CLI (described below) has been installed.
+3. A Kerberos Ticket (for Kerberized environments) has been retrieved before running these processes.
+4. The authenticated user has "at least" read privileges to ALL 'hive table' and 'hdfs'.
+Suggest running as the 'hive' user.
+5. To issue changes to 'hdfs', the user should have super user privileges to the target directories in hdfs.
+Suggest running as the 'hive' user.
+6. Ranger permissions have been created for 'hive' that allow it access as described in the two previous steps.

 ## Calling Hive

 We use Hive throughout this process.
 The process has been validated against Hive3, using Beeline against LLAP.
 To use against LLAP in HDP 2.6, you'll need to build a 'beeline' wrapper to connect automatically.
 The output of 'beeline' will be a little different then the output of 'hive cli'.
 So I recommend using 'beeline' in HDP 2.6 for this process since the pipeline has particular dependencies.